Last Updated: 29 September 2023

 Superside implements and maintains the security standards set out below.
 Superside may update or modify such security standards from time to time provided that such updates and modifications do not result in the degradation of the overall security of the Services.

-Superside’s security and availability architecture is built on top of ISO 27002:2013 controls and SOC 2 Focus Points to enable best practice protection controls, implemented based on industry standards.
+Superside’s security and availability architecture is built on top of SOC 2 Focus Points to enable best practice protection controls, implemented based on industry standards.

 Assistance to Controller.
 Per Clause 9 of the SCCs to which this Annex is attached, Superside has entered into written contracts with all of its sub-processors wherein sub-processors agree to provide reasonable assistance to Superside in responding to Controller’s reasonable inquires relating to the Superside Services.